Kansas (KS) law guide

 Deposit return deadline

-30 days after move-out (14 days once deductions are determined)
+30 days after move-out (14 days once deductions are finalized)

 Statewide rent control